music

 Elysium is built using the free/open source plugdata environment for the Pure Data visual programming language.
 This started life in a different guise years ago as an iPhone app, but I recently rewrote it for the modern world as a plugin directly for the DAW.

 I refactored the patches from the (now defunct) pd-extended library, to run in pd-vanilla.
-This will (someday) allow me to compile it in Heavy for C++/native VST development but the UI layer for that is a different (and very time consuming) prospect.
-I’m saving that for another day.
+This is to allow me to compile it in Heavy for C++/native VST development.

 Download